zanderson3j/dark_arts/README.md

 ![](img/week5/fileOnDesktop.png)
 ![](img/week5/dirSearch.png)

 Cuckoo had a csv log file for the bad executable.
-Looking through it, I found the is downloaded the e2r355.ren file and messed around in the registry and with some system calls.
+Looking through it, I found tha bad downloaded the e2r355.ren file and messed around in the registry and with some system calls.
 This led me to open e2r355.ren in FileInsight, but I couldn’t determine if anything was suspicious.
 It looked like a bunch of styling.
-The only thing I found that might be interesting was some mentions of not unhiding something.
+The only thing I found that might be interesting were some mentions of not unhiding something.

 ![](img/week5/log1.png)
 ![](img/week5/log2.png)